NeelHaval/nand2tetris/Fundamentals/Project2Folder/BinaryNumbers.md

 - **3.** Adding 1 - which is done by switching every 1 in the bit string to 0 and stopping as soon as a 0 has been flipped to a 1.

-You should now notice that the **msb** has a value of 1 (provided a positive number was switched to a negative one).
+You should now notice that the **MSB** has a value of 1 (provided a positive number was switched to a negative one).